nwneisen/mke-docs/content/docs/tutorials/authentication-provider-setup/setting-up-okta-as-a-saml-provider.md

 {{< tabs items="SSO metadata URL,manual" >}}

 {{< tab >}}
-Okta provides a metadata URL that you can used to configure SAML in MKE.
-MKE can retrieve information for all of the SAML configurations in your MKE cluster by accessing the URL configured to `ssoMetadataURL` in the MKE configuration file.
+Okta provides a metadata URL with which you can configure SAML for MKE 4.
+MKE is able to obtain information for all SAML configurations in your MKE cluster through that URL, which you configure to the `ssoMetadataURL` parameter in the `authentication` section of the MKE configuration file.

 ```yaml
 authentication: